hml230/exploring-lateness/README.md

 Additionally, since data was recorded in 3 distinct, discontinuous periods, structuring this problem as a sequential, continuous time series may not have been sufficient for ChronosT5.
 Also, data was not available to verify the predictions made by ChronosT5.

-From results, commuters can expect buses to be late from 3-6 minutes, with more variation in average lateness in urban services/routes.

 Visualisations can be found in the  `images/` directory, and relevant notebooks and scripts are found under `src/`.

 <a id = 'data'></a>